unity3d-jp/MeshSync/Documentation~/SceneCache.md

 ### Tips

-* **Material List** can be used to carry over existing materials when the cache file is updated.
+* **Material List** property can be used to carry over existing materials when the cache file is updated.